lunasec-io/lunasec/docs/blog/2021-11-02-our-ci-setup.md

 for the yaml file from the official JSON Schema definition.

 [Here's the code](https://github.com/lunasec-io/lunasec/blob/master/js/sdks/packages/cli/src/docker-compose/lunasec-stack.ts)
-that handles generating the schema.
+that handles generating the `docker-compose.yaml`.
 As you can see, it's pretty darn clean, with each container represented as a function that returns a config object.
 I work with some smart folks.
 Hopefully someday docker-compose (or something similar) is going to expose a JS SDK we can call to set up the cluster programmatically, but in the meantime, this works very well.
 Maybe we will even turn this generator into a library eventually.